Ethel Waters: Personal life

 Her first autobiography, His Eye Is on the Sparrow, (1951), written with Charles Samuels, was adapted for the stage by Larry Parr and premiered on October 7, 2005.

-In 1953, she appeared in a Broadway show, At Home With Ethel Waters that opened on September 22, 1953 and closed October 10 after 23 performances.
+In 1953, she appeared in a Broadway show, At Home With Ethel Waters that opened on September 22, 1953, and closed October 10 after 23 performances.

 Waters married three times and had no children.
 When she was 13, she married Merritt "Buddy" Purnsley in 1909; they divorced in 1913.
-During the 1920s, Waters was involved in a romantic relationship with dancer Ethel Williams.
-The two were dubbed "The Two Ethels" and lived together in Harlem.
 She married Clyde Edwards Matthews in 1929, and they divorced in 1933.
 She married Edward Mallory in 1938; they divorced in 1945.
 Waters was the great-aunt of the singer-songwriter Crystal Waters.
+Waters may have also been married briefly to Earl Dancer in 1927.

+According to the National Museum of African American History and Culture, Waters identified as bisexual early in her career, though she never spoke publicly about her sexuality, and had a large gay and lesbian following that included photographer Carl Van Vechten.
+During the early 1920s, she reportedly lived in Harlem with dancer Ethel Williams, identified by several historical retrospectives as her romantic partner.
+This residence has been documented by the NYC LGBT Historic Sites Project, who write that Waters was "well known in Harlem's lesbian circles" and that she and Williams were known to lesbian activist Mabel Hampton as "the two Ethels".
+Singer Elisabeth Welch gave a similar account to British lesbian magazine Diva in 1997.